peteash10/bugpowder/defining-a-zine/index.md

 But there's a great pleasure to be found in attempting to define the indefinable because even if I never come to a neat conclusion the journey will force me to think deeper, challenge my assumptions and consider new things.

-If you have absurdly nuanced thoughts about what a zine is and isn't, the sort of thought that people look at you funny when you try to articulate them, drop me a note at pete@peteashton.com
+If you have absurdly nuanced thoughts about what a zine is and isn't, the sort of thoughts where people look at you funny when you try to articulate them, and have been prompted into further thoughts by what I've written above, drop me a note at pete@peteashton.com

 ---